Robert Leonard (curator): History

 Robert Leonard began his curatorial career at the National Art Gallery (now Te Papa Tongarewa) in Wellington.
 In 1985 he was the first Queen Elizabeth II Arts Council/National Art Gallery curatorial intern scheme trainee and the next year he was appointed as the National Art Gallery's first Curator of Contemporary Art.
 In 1991 he was appointed as the first curator at the Govett-Brewster Art Gallery in New Plymouth, and three years later moved to the Dunedin Public Art Gallery as a curator under director John McCormack.
 In 1997 he became the Director of Artspace in Auckland.
 At the end of his three-year term Leonard was awarded the year-long John David Stout Fellowship in New Zealand Studies, which he completed in Wellington before returning to Auckland in 2003 as a curator at the Auckland Art Gallery.

-Leonard left New Zealand in 2005 to become Director of the Institute for Modern Art (IMA) in Brisbane, Australia, where he remained for the next eight years.
+Leonard left New Zealand in 2005 to become Director of the Institute of Modern Art (IMA) in Brisbane, Australia, where he remained for the next eight years.
 In 2014 he returned to New Zealand as Chief Curator at City Gallery in Wellington.
 A controversial restructuring of City Gallery in 2021 disestablished this role and he spent the following year on projects including an advisory role with Webb's Auctions, and editing the magazine Art News New Zealand.
 He returned to Brisbane to take up the directorship of the IMA in Brisbane for a second term in 2023.